Grsaiago/k8rs/README.md

 ## Prerequisites

 - A running Kubernetes cluster, or a local cluster created with Kind.
-Rust and Cargo installed on your system.
-You can install them via rustup.
+- Rust and Cargo installed on your system.

 ### Install dependencies